royrobotiks/Graffomat/README.md

 ## TECHNICAL DESCRIPTION OF THE PLOTTER'S MECHANICS

+When making the machine, I based all decisions on a few principles: I wanted the plotter to be cheap, lightweight and I also wanted to build it very fast.
+Everything is basically just zip‑tied together and besides the electronic parts, I tried to use only stuff which I had anyway in my basement or which I could easily get at the hardware store.

 The plotter has a printing area of 2.20m * 2.00m.
 It is built as a classic XY gantry mechanism.
 The X-axis consists of 2 aluminum tubes.
 Two short pieces of PVC electric conduit glide on the pipes and hold the spray can mount.
 The can mount is pulled back and forth by a clothesline running over two pulleys, one of which is powered by a cordless drill.
 The nozzle of the spray can is pushed by an RC servo motor via a lever.

 <img alt="cordless drill and pulley" src="https://niklasroy.com/diary/3/Niklas_Roy_Diary_Lores_378.jpg" width="49%" height="49%"> <img alt="first version of the spray can mount" src="https://niklasroy.com/diary/3/Niklas_Roy_Diary_Lores_397.jpg" width="49%" height="49%">